codazoda/nolific/README.md

 ## Starting Server

-To start this experiment, for development work, simply run PHP in server mode.
+To start using this tool simply run PHP in server mode (for development and testing only).

 `php -S 0:8001`